 6. Slower postal service

 The post can be slower than expected yet reliable, especially in larger cities.
-There are numerous courier services though if a delivery time and date is an important factor.
+There are numerous courier services though if delivery time and date are important factors.

 How much money do you need to live comfortably in Mexico?